oxcompsoc/www-content/learn/resources/lesson_3/index.md

 <div class="panel panel-primary">
   <div class="panel-heading"><strong>Challenge</strong></div>
   <div class="panel-body">
-    Can you create a function called max_list which takes in an list of ints as a parameter, and returns the largest int in the list.
+    Can you create a function called <code>max_list</code> which takes in a list of <code>ints</code> as a parameter, and returns the largest
+    <code>int</code> in the list.
     <br/>
-    <strong>Hint</strong> use a for loop!
-You may need to look over materials in the previous lessons.
+    <strong>Hint</strong> use a <code>for</code> loop!
+You may need to look
+    over materials in the previous lessons to remind yourself.
   </div>
 </div>

 #### Variables and their scope

 Lastly, we need to talk about using and defining variables inside a function.

-When we call a function, like `printPerson(james)`, then as we discussed, the parameter `person` (which is a variable) gets assigned to the same value as the argument `james`.
-Now this `person` variable is interesting, because it only exists inside the function.
-So from outside the function, there is no way to access the value `person`.
-This actually makes a lot of sense, because the variable `person` only ever gets a value when the function is called.
-This happens because of "scope".
+When we call a function, like `max(1, 3)`, then as we discussed, the parameters `x` and `y` (which are also variables) get assigned to the values `1` and `3`.
+Now these variables are interesting, because they only exists inside the function.
+So from outside the function, there is no way to access the values `x` or `y`.
+This actually makes a lot of sense, because they only ever get assigned values when the function is called.
+This happens because of something called **variable scope**.
 All variables have a scope, but it becomes particularly noticeable in functions.
 It's best to see how this works by
 examples:

-    def printAndAddOne(number):
+    def print_and_add_one(number):
         print(number)
         return number + 1

     def main():
         x = 1
-        printAndAddOne(x)
+        print_and_add_one(x)
-        x = printAndAddOne(x)
+        x = print_and_add_one(x)
         print(x)

+    main()
     # print(number)

-    main()
     # print(x)

 This example shows the important behaviour of scoped variables.
 What do you think the output will be?
 Now run the code, and try uncommenting the lines `# print(number)` and `# print(x)` to see what happens.

-The `printAndAddOne`
-function only accesses the variable number, and this is allowed, since number is a paramter to the function.
+The `print_and_add_one` function only accesses the variable number, and this is allowed, since number is a paramter to the function.
 In some cases, functions can access variables that are not one of their parameters, but this is strongly discouranged as it can lead to confusion.

 Lets go through this example line by line as python would.

-When python runs this code, it firstly sees a function defition for `printAndAddOne`.
+* When python runs this code, it firstly sees a function defition for `print_and_add_one`.
 It remembers that its seen the function, and then moves on to below the function.
-Now it sees a function definition for `main`, and again moves on.
-Then python sees the function call `main()` so it jumps to the function `main` and starts executing the code inside the function.
-Firstly it assigns the value `1` to `x`, but because python is in a new scope (indicated by the fact we are in a new function), it notes that when it leaves this scope, it will forget everything about this assignment.
-Then it moves forwards to the next line, and sees a function call `printAndAddOne(x)` so python remebers the current line (for later), and jumps to the function `printAndAddOne`, assigning `number` the value of `x` (which is `1`).
-Next it prints the current value of `number` (which is `1`), and returns the value `number + 1`.
-Python notes that its finished this function, so it jumps back to where it was before.
-It was previously at the line `printAndAddOne(x)`, and python sees that it can discard the returned value from the function, since we do not use it at this line.
-Now it moves forwards another line, and again sees another function call of `printAndAddOne`, so again that function is executed (exactly as before).
-This time, because the line says `x = printAndAddOne(x)`, python assigns `x` the returned value of the function.
-After executing the function, python will then print the new value of `x`.
+* Now it sees a function definition for `main`, and again moves on.
+* Then python sees the function call `main()` so it jumps to the function `main` and starts executing the code inside the function.
+    * Firstly it assigns the value `1` to `x`, but because python is in a new scope (indicated by the fact we are in a new function), it notes tha when it leaves this scope, it will forget everything about `x`.
+    * Then it moves forwards to the next line, and sees a function call to `print_and_add_one(x)` so python remebers the current line (for later), and jumps to the function `print_and_add_one`, assigning `number` the value of `x` (which is `1`).
+        * Inside the body of `print_and_add_one`, it prints the current value of `number` (which is `1`).
+        * Python then returns the value `number + 1`, which is `2` and notes that it has finished this function, so it jumps back to where it was before.
+    * It was previously at the line `print_and_add_one(x)`, and python sees that it can discard the returned value (`2`) from the function, since we do not use it here.
+    * Now it moves forwards another line, and again sees another function call of `print_and_add_one`, so again that function is executed (exactly as before).
+    * This time, because the line says `x = print_and_add_one(x)`, python assigns `x` the returned value of the function (`2`).
+    * After executing the function, python will then print the new value of `x`.

 Now, the line `#print(number)` is commented, so python ignores that.
-The reason we cannot print the value `number`, is because that variable is "forgotten" when python leaves the `printAndAddOne` funtion.
+The reason we cannot print the value `number`, is because that variable is "forgotten" when python leaves the `print_and_add_one` funtion.
 Similarly, when python leaves the `main` function, all new variable assignments are forgotten about, which is why we cannot `print(x)` after we have left the `main` function.

-So when python changes out of a functions scope, then any newly introduced variables (in that function) are forgotten.
+So when python changes out of a functions scope, any newly introduced variables (in that function) are forgotten.

-If that didn't make sense
-then try reading it through a few times, and refer constantly to the code to see how python is moving through the code, and what is happening to the variables at each line.
+If that didn't make sense then try reading it through a few times, and refer constantly to the code to see how python is moving through the code, and what is happening to the variables at each line.
 If it still doesn't make sense, then ask a helper to explain!

 <div class="panel panel-primary">
   <div class="panel-heading"><strong>Task</strong></div>
   <div class="panel-body">
     Try creating some more functions and experiment with what variables you can, and cannot access when the code is inside and outside a function.
   </div>
 </div>

 ## The Tasks